PlaidCloud/website/content/en/docs/concepts/workloads/controllers/deployment.md

 ## Writing a Deployment Spec

-As with all other Kubernetes configs, a Deployment needs `.apiVersion`, `.kind`, and `.metadata` fields.
+As with all other PlaidCloud configs, a Deployment needs `.apiVersion`, `.kind`, and `.metadata` fields.
 For general information about working with config files, see [deploying applications](/docs/tasks/run-application/run-stateless-application-deployment/), configuring containers, and [using kubectl to manage resources](/docs/concepts/overview/working-with-objects/object-management/) documents.